RetroAsgardian/Subtext/README.md

 This repository contains the server code for Subtext.

-(This project is licensed under the [GNU General Public License v3](https://www.gnu.org/licenses/gpl-3.0.en.html), but I'm too lazy to add the LICENSE file right now.)
+(This project is licensed under the GNU Affero General Public License, version 3.
+See [LICENSE.md](LICENSE.md) for more details.)

 (By the way, we have a [Discord](https://discord.gg/dt5bfHB).)